CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 A clear vision and path are required to pursue a fully and rapidly reusable rocket - along with immense amounts of capital.
 SpaceX achieved this under Elon Musk with his own fortune, NASA contracts, and venture capital.
 Stoke will follow a similar path, but with more funding from venture capital now that SpaceX has opened that door.

 ### <b>Conclusion & Predictions</b>

+tl;dr
+* Nova will compete against partially reusable launch vehicles very well.
+* Nova will become a niche vehicle for small constellations and small satellites in the future.
+* They might die, but a vehicle like Nova is perfectly sized.

 A fully and rapidly reusable launch vehicle on the scale of Stoke's Nova is perfectly sized to compete against existing and under-development partially reusable launch vehicles.
 It is well suited to launch constellations, LEO satellites, small GEO satellites, and small satellites.
 If full reusability is achieved with Nova, it will take significant market share over the next 5-10 years.